priyanka011011/Food-Pairing-On-User-Dietary-Restriction/README.md

   Our project addresses this issue by implementing a solution that utilizes computational gastronomy techniques to offer personalized food pairing suggestions.
-By combining content-based filtering and natural language processing, we strive to simplify the decision-making process for individuals seeking tailored culinary experiences that align with their ingredient preferences and dietary restrictions.
+By combining content-based filtering and natural language processing, we strive to simplify the the decision-making process for individuals seeking tailored culinary experiences that align with their ingredient preferences and dietary restrictions.

 ## Approach